chimera-defi/eth2-quickstart/README.md

 # Introduction

-Get a ETH2 compatible rpc node setup in seconds!
-And get ready for the ETH2 merge!

-Eth2quickstart makes the tedious process of reading guides on setting up Ethereum validators as easy as running 2 scripts that contain the best practices and setup process.
+Setup an ETH2 node quickly with ~2 commands.
+Simple shell scripts contain community best practices to remove tedious setup.
+Supports servers, home solo stakers, pool node operators.

 (Don't blindly run scripts near sensistive data)

 # Pre-reqs
-1. Set up cloud vps with a ssh pub key
+1. Set up cloud vps with a ssh pub key or local server
     a.
 Prefer a bare metal vps as it wont finish syncing on cloud
     b.
 Recommended specs based on Geth and Prysm
       - 2 - 4+ TB SSD or NVMe
       - 16-64+GB of RAM
       - 4-8+ cores
       - ubuntu 20+
-  c.
-Referral link for $20 free in cloud credits https://hetzner.cloud/?ref=d4Hoyi2u3pwn
   d.
 SSH in, set up your server
   e.
 (Optional) Configure VSCode to work with your server https://code.visualstudio.com/docs/remote/ssh